Cancer research building

-Oregon Health & Science University (OHSU)'s Knight Cancer Institute commenced construction of a new research building at South Waterfront district in south-west Portland, Oregon.
+Oregon Health & Science University’s (OHSU) Knight Cancer Institute built a new research building at South Waterfront district in south-west Portland, Oregon, US.

-Knight Cancer Institute and Immunovia announced collaboration in October 2015 to confirm, validate, and commercialise blood tests for the early diagnosis of cancer.
-The institute also reached a collaboration agreement with Cancer Research UK in December 2015 to accelerate research in early detection of cancer.
+Knight Cancer Institute and Immunovia announced collaboration in October 2015 to confirm, validate and commercialise blood tests for the early diagnosis of cancer.
+The institute also reached a collaboration agreement with Cancer Research UK in December 2015 to accelerate early cancer detection research.

 The building’s design was aimed at bringing collaboration and interaction.
-It will feature shared spaces and laboratories, including small-group, informal work spaces to allow researchers to undertake reflective and privately-focused work.
-The laboratories are designed to receive day lighting and solar control.
+It features shared spaces and wet and dry research laboratories, including small-group, informal workspaces to allow researchers to undertake reflective and privately focused work.
+The laboratories are designed to receive lighting and solar control.

-The design will also create social opportunities, with a central kitchen, a lounge, and a casual seating area.
-The exterior balconies and roof top terrace will provide views of the Willamette River and the Cascade Mountains.
-The building will also include administrative offices and a car parking area.
+The design also creates social opportunities, with a central kitchen, a lounge, and a casual seating area.
+The exterior balconies and rooftop terrace provide views of the Willamette River and the Cascade Mountains.
+The building also includes administrative offices and a car parking area.

-The seven-storey research facility will have a total floor space of 320,000ft², situated to the north of the collaborative life sciences building on the OHSU campus.
+The seven-storey research facility has a total floor space of 320,000ft², situated to the north of the collaborative life sciences building on the OHSU campus.

-Research and wet lab spaces will be featured from floors two to five, while the ground floor will contain a 200-seat auditorium, meeting rooms, and a conference centre.
-It will also include spaces for street-level retail, a café, and other amenities.
+Research and wet lab spaces are featured from floors two to five, while the ground floor contains a 200-seat auditorium, meeting rooms, and a conference centre.
+It also includes spaces for street-level retail, a café, and other amenities.

-Two floors of the building will be used to house the Early Cancer Detection Centre.
-This will provide multi-disciplinary research teams a collaborative environment to perform early detection research under the guidance of nanotechnology expert Sadik Esener.
+Two floors of the building are used to house the Cancer Early Detection Advanced Research Centre.
+This provides multidisciplinary research teams with a collaborative environment to perform early detection research under the guidance of nanotechnology expert Sadik Esener.

-The construction crew are using interactive 3D building information modelling (BIM).
+The construction crew used interactive 3D building information modelling (BIM).

 The designs for the Knight Cancer Institute research building were provided by architect SRG Partnership.

-The joint venture of McCarthy Building Companies and Andersen Construction (McCarthy/Andersen) was awarded a $160m-worth contract for construction of the building.
+The joint venture of McCarthy Building Companies and Andersen Construction (McCarthy/Andersen) secured the contract for the construction of the building.